Mohsnmonji/mohsnmonji.github.io/_pages/playlists.md

 permalink: /playlists/
 ---

-<p> Here you can find the musics and aounds I listen to.
+<p> Here you can find the musics and sounds I listen to.
 These mixes range widely, but they often revolve around a few constants: retro synth textures, melancholic dark wave, underground hits, and electro pop.
 I’m a big fan of Boy Harsher and similar sounds that live somewhere between eerie and hypnotic.
 If you’ve got suggestions or want to talk music, I’m always up for it.</p>

 <h2><i class="fas fa-music"></i> Playlists</h2>
 <p>Here’s a playlist I’m listening to this month.</p>